 Silence at 40,000ft?
 These tiny and very comfy earphones are a business travellers’ sweet dreams come true

-These are the best noise cancelling earphones ever made.
-We’ve tried many pairs bulky battery powered noise cancelling headphones that do a similar job, but until now only Sony has tried – and failed – to shrink what is perhaps the ultimate travel gadget.
+These are the best noise-cancelling earphones ever made.
+We’ve tried many pairs of bulky battery-powered noise-cancelling headphones that do a similar job, but until now only Sony has tried – and failed – to shrink what is perhaps the ultimate travel gadget.
 That Bose has done so at its first attempt is stunning.

 Smallest-ever noise cancellers

 The Bose QuietComfort 20i Acoustic Noise Cancelling earphones are the smallest of their type.
 Weighing no more than the cheap earphones you used to use, they comprise two earbuds and a cable that sports both an in-line control for volume, and a small battery pack.
 The latter produces sweet, sweet silence that’s addictive and so effective in aircraft cabins where ambient noise levels can reach 60 decibels.

 That battery pack lasts for ages (about sixteen hours) and recharges via a micro USB cable; an hour or so hooked up to a laptop is enough to power the silence for a long flight.
 Happily, the Bose QuietComfort 20i Acoustic Noise Cancelling earphones have a passive as well as active mode; if that battery pack does run down during a flight, they still work like regular earphones.
 That’s not the case for most noise-cancelling headphones, which can be rendered useless mid-flight.